Net positive effect on biodiversity in 2030

 In 2019 ASN Bank, together with consultant CREM and Pré Sustainability, further developed their research on the topic of positive impacts on biodiversity and the financial sector.
 The research was financed by the Ministry of Agriculture, Nature and Food Quality, as they foresee an increasing important role for financial institutions in the protection and improvement of biodiversity.

-Press releases about ASN Bank
+News about ASN Bank

 - Conservation finance: Can banks embrace natural capital? - Euromoney (08 October 2019)